-To justify an investigatory stop—without violating a citizen’s Fourth Amendment Rights—police must possess specific, articulable facts that would warrant a man of reasonable caution in the belief that a person has committed, is committing, or is about to commit a crime.
-Id.
-A bare suspicion or mere hunch is insufficient.
-Id. at 186.
-In determining whether sufficient evidence to support a well-founded suspicion exists, a court should consider all facts known by police at the time of the stop.
+To justify an investigatory stop—without violating a citizen’s Fourth Amendment Rights—police must possess specific, articulable facts that would warrant a man of reasonable caution in the belief that a person has committed, is committing, or is about to commit a crime.1 A bare suspicion or mere hunch is insufficient.2 In determining whether sufficient evidence to support a well-founded suspicion exists, a court should consider all facts known by police at the time of the stop.
 Bartlett v.
-State, 508 So.2d 567, 568 (Fla.
+State, 508 So.
+2d 567, 568 (Fla.
 2d DCA 1987).
-Factors such as time, location, suspect’s physical appearance, suspect’s behavior, or anything unusual that suggests criminal activity must be considered.
-Id.
+Factors such as time, location, suspect’s physical appearance, suspect’s behavior, or anything unusual that suggests criminal activity must be considered.3

-The court noted the Florida Supreme Court’s rejection of arguments calling for a firearms exception to the requirements of a Terry stop.
-“Based upon our understanding of both Florida and United States Supreme Court precedent, stopping a person solely on the ground that the individual possesses a gun violates the Fourth Amendment.”
-Id. at 606.
+The court noted the Florida Supreme Court’s rejection of arguments calling for a firearms exception to the requirements of a Terry stop.5 “Based upon our understanding of both Florida and United States Supreme Court precedent, stopping a person solely on the ground that the individual possesses a gun violates the Fourth Amendment.”6

 In 2012, the Third District Court of Appeals issued an opinion in Mackey v.
-State, (Mackey 1) 83 So.
+State, 83 So.
 3d 942 (Fla.
-3d DCA 2012), that conflicted with the holding in Regalado.
-In Mackey 1, the court held that even without reasonable suspicion of criminal activity, an officer was justified in stopping someone based on mere possession of a firearm—until the officer could confirm the firearm was legally carried.
-The court then certified express and direct conflict with Regalado.
+3d DCA 2012) (Mackey 1), that conflicted with the holding in Regalado.
+In Mackey 1, the court held that even without reasonable suspicion of criminal activity, an officer was justified in stopping someone based on mere possession of a firearm—until the officer could confirm the firearm was legally carried.7 The court then certified express and direct conflict with Regalado.8

-On review, the Florida Supreme Court affirmed the ruling but disagreed with the third district’s reasoning.
-Mackey v.
-State, (Mackey 2) 124 So.
+On review in Mackey v.
+State, 124 So.
 3d 176 (Fla.
-2013).
-Rather than basing its decision on the defendant carrying a concealed firearm, the Supreme Court (in Mackey 2) instead considered the totality of the circumstances, specifically that Mackey was in a high crime area and that he openly lied to the officer during the initial consensual encounter, providing, under the totality of the circumstances, the officer with a reasonable suspicion that criminal activity was occurring.
-Thus, the Supreme Court in Mackey 2 supports the proposition that, consistent with Regalado and Slydell, something more than suspicion of a concealed firearm is required to validate a Terry stop.”
-Burnett v.
-State, 246 So.3d 516 (Fla.
-5th DCA 2018).
+2013) (Mackey 2), the Florida Supreme Court disagreed with the third district’s reasoning.
+Rather than basing its decision on the defendant carrying a concealed firearm, the Supreme Court (in Mackey 2) instead considered the totality of the circumstances, specifically that Mackey was in a high crime area and that he openly lied to the officer during the initial consensual encounter, providing, under the totality of the circumstances, the officer with a reasonable suspicion that criminal activity was occurring.9 Thus, the Supreme Court in Mackey 2 supports the proposition that, consistent with Regalado and Slydell, something more than suspicion of a concealed firearm is required to validate a Terry stop.”10

-More recently, in 2018, the Second District Court of Appeals similarly addressed this issue and supported the ruling in Regalado.
-In Slydell v.
-State, 240 So.3d 134 (Fla.
-2nd DCA 2018), a confidential informant reported seeing Slydell inside a club with several guns concealed in his gym short.
+More recently, in Slydell v.
+State, 240 So.
+3d 134 (Fla.
+2nd DCA 2018), the Second District Court of Appeals similarly addressed this issue and supported the ruling in Regalado.
+In Slydell, a confidential informant reported seeing Slydell inside a club with several guns concealed in his gym shorts.
 The informant gave a detailed description of Slydell and the guns, which was communicated to police officers in the vicinity.
 When Slydell left the club, he was spotted walking by two patrol officers, who noticed a heavy object weighing down his shorts.
 The officers ordered Slydell to the ground at gunpoint and confiscated three guns from him.

-The court applied the analysis in Regalado, noting “as in Regalado, the only activity the informant reported to the detective was that Slydell was in possession of firearms.”
-Id. at 136.
-The court found that the detailed information provided by the informant, even combined with the officer’s observations of the bulge in Slydell’s shorts, did not establish any criminal activity.
+The court applied the analysis in Regalado, noting “as in Regalado, the only activity the informant reported to the detective was that Slydell was in possession of firearms.”11 The court found that the detailed information provided by the informant, even combined with the officer’s observations of the bulge in Slydell’s shorts, did not establish any criminal activity.

-No court in Florida would allow law enforcement to stop motorists to then check for a valid license.
-Similarly, Florida courts have unanimously held that law enforcement may not detain a suspect with a gun simply to determine if the carrier has a valid permit.
+No court in Florida would allow a law enforcement officer to conduct a traffic stop for the sole purpose of determining whether the motorist had a valid license.
+Similarly, Florida courts have unanimously held that law enforcement officers may not detain a suspect with a gun simply to determine if the suspect has a valid permit.
 Possession of a gun is not illegal in Florida.
 And possession of a concealed firearm is not illegal if the carrier has obtained a concealed weapons permit.
-Thus, the observation that someone possesses a firearm—even if concealed—provides no basis for justifying a stop or detention.
+Thus, the observation (by itself) that someone possesses a firearm—even if concealed—provides no basis for justifying a stop or detention.
 These were the principles set forth above in Regalado, Skydell, and the Florida Supreme Court in Mackey 2.